freshe/poddl/README.md

 # poddl - podcast downloader
-*poddl is a small cross platform command line tool for downloading all podcast episodes from an RSS feed.*
+*poddl is a small cross platform command line tool for downloading all, individual, or a range of podcast episodes from an RSS feed.*

 How to use:
 > $ ./poddl http://url.to.rss /OutputPath